Sadia0701/Multimodal-Emotional-Cognitive-Conversational-Agent/README.md

 The platform follows a modular architecture where each subsystem—including speech recognition, vision processing, multimodal fusion, cognition, language generation, text-to-speech, and avatar rendering—operates independently while communicating through FastAPI and WebSocket services.

 This modular design makes MECCA extensible, allowing future integration of Retrieval-Augmented Generation (RAG), long-term semantic memory, agent collaboration, cloud deployment, and additional perception modalities without redesigning the overall architecture.

+---

+# 💡 Motivation

+Recent advances in Large Language Models have significantly improved conversational AI.
+However, most existing systems remain predominantly text-centric and lack the ability to perceive and reason about non-verbal human communication.

+Human conversations naturally involve multiple modalities—including spoken language, facial expressions, tone of voice, and contextual memory—that collectively influence understanding and response generation.
+Conventional chatbot architectures typically process only textual input, resulting in interactions that often overlook emotional context and user intent.

+MECCA was developed to explore a more human-centered approach to conversational AI by combining multimodal perception with cognitive reasoning.

+The primary objectives of this project are:

+- Develop an emotionally aware conversational framework.
+- Integrate speech, vision, and text into a unified perception pipeline.
+- Introduce a modular cognitive architecture capable of reasoning before response generation.
+- Maintain contextual continuity through working memory.
+- Generate responses that consider both semantic meaning and emotional state.
+- Provide a scalable foundation for future intelligent virtual agents.

+Rather than replacing Large Language Models, MECCA positions the LLM as one component within a broader cognitive system, enabling more structured decision-making and emotionally adaptive interactions.